clamstew/jods/docs/docs/playwright-screenshots.md

 3. Look for differences in layout, colors, typography, spacing, etc.
 4. Make further design adjustments as needed and repeat

-## 🤔 Troubleshooting

-If the screenshot system encounters issues:

-1. **Connection Issues**: Make sure the documentation site is running locally before taking screenshots
-2. **Theme Toggle Issues**: The system uses multiple selectors to find the theme toggle button, but if the site structure changes, you may need to update the selectors in the screenshot scripts
-3. **Missing Pages/Components**: Verify that the URLs and selectors match the actual site structure
-4. **Disk Space**: If you have many timestamped screenshots, use `pnpm screenshot:cleanup` to free up space

-## 🔄 CI/CD Integration

-Currently, screenshots must be taken manually.
-For future CI/CD integration:

-1. Add a GitHub Action that generates screenshots on PR
-2. Compare screenshots to detect visual regressions
-3. Store screenshot history for reference

-## 📱 Responsive Screenshots

-Currently, screenshots are taken at a fixed desktop viewport (1280×800).
-To add responsive screenshots:

-1. Add a viewport configuration to the `PAGES` and `COMPONENTS` arrays
-2. Create separate screenshot functions for each viewport size
-3. Add a naming convention that includes the viewport size

 ## 🧠 Best Practices

 1. Take screenshots after significant UI changes
 2. Use component screenshots for focused testing of specific UI elements
+3. Use section screenshots for marketing and documentation materials
-3. Create baseline screenshots before major redesigns for reference
+4. Create baseline screenshots before major redesigns for reference
-4. Include screenshots in PR descriptions for visual reviews
+5. Include screenshots in PR descriptions for visual reviews
-5. Use screenshots for marketing materials and documentation updates
+6. Use screenshots for marketing materials and documentation updates
-6. Store screenshot sets for each major release for reference
+7. Store screenshot sets for each major release for reference
-7. When comparing design changes, always use timestamped versions against baselines
+8. When comparing design changes, always use timestamped versions against baselines
-8. Clean up older timestamped screenshots periodically to save space
+9. Clean up older timestamped screenshots periodically to save space

 ## 🔗 Related Resources